 Why do Infants Have Nightmares?

 All dreams and nightmares occur during REM (rapid eye movement) sleep.
-In this stage of sleep, the brain is extremely active, and the eyelids are moving rapidly underneath the eyelids.
+In this stage of sleep, the brain is extremely active, and the eyes are moving rapidly underneath the eyelids.
 Children and adults could also experience twitching, jerking and vocal activity.

 As infants and toddlers develop, they’re exposed to vast landscapes and situations that their brains need time to process.
-In addition, they’ve got vivid imaginations, and they’re also learning how to be afraid of things like the dark, monsters and the boogeyman.
+In addition, they’ve got vivid imaginations, and they’re also learning how to be afraid of things like the dark, monsters, and the boogeyman.
 These factors combine to set the stage for a perfect storm of semi-frequent nighttime arousals due to scary visions.

 The key to helping your child cope with bad dreams and prevent them from interfering with sleep is to show your toddler that nightmares aren’t real and what they’re seeing in their dreams isn’t really happening.
 Once they understand that concept, it can go a long way in easing their mind.